gregorybel/combo-pairing/Backup.md

    -rw-rw----  0 10096  10096     441 Feb 11 16:41 apps/org.monkey.d.ruffy.ruffy/sp/pumpdata.xml
    ```
      1. The first 24 bytes of the file are skipped
-     2. Zlib is applied to uncompress the content
+     2. Zlib is applied to uncompress the content.
+Alternative ways to achieve this (just slot into the second part of the pipe):
        * `python -c "import zlib,sys;sys.stdout.write(zlib.decompress(sys.stdin.read()))"`
        * `perl -MCompress::Zlib -e 'undef $/; print uncompress(<>)'`
+       * if `pigz` is installed, `unpigz` (same as `pigz -d`) will do the job
-       * other ideas?
+       * any other ideas?
      3. The resulting tar archive can be examined or unpacked with `tar` (use `-x` to unpack)

  1. The Bluetooth pairing information can be fetched for safekeeping off-phone: